bellakuhl/Smart-and-Connected-Systems-GROUP-projects/quest-3/report.md

 ## Summary

 In this quest, we created a fitness tracker that allows the user to track their steps, body temperature, and phone battery.
 The user can also be alerted; a blue LED blinks to remind the user to drink water and a red LED blinks to locate the device.
-The data collected is displayed on a web server hosted the Raspberry Pi.
+The data collected is displayed on a web server hosted by the Raspberry Pi.
 The website is accessible through a public URL made possible via DDNS, allowing the user's friends and family to view the fitness metrics.

 ## Evaluation Criteria